bdasgupta02/lego/README.md

 ```

 ### Construction of the graph
+The graph is just all the components grouped and wired automatically together, so you don't need to worry about connecting the function calls manually

 ```cpp
 // Finally, create a graph with a type traits and a node list using Graph = Router<